axcheron/axcheron.github.io/_htb/01_writeup_forest.md

 INFO: Compressing output into 20220204141002_bloodhound.zip
 ```

-Now, you can import the generated file (*20220204141002_bloodhound.zip*) in BloodHound by running `sudo neo4j console`, then execute BloodHound in another terminal with the `bloodhound` command.
+Now, you can import the generated file (*20220204141002_bloodhound.zip*) in BloodHound by running `sudo neo4j start`, then execute BloodHound in another terminal with the `bloodhound` command.

 ## Getting Administrator Privileges